lkrms/pretty-php/docs/Rules.md

 If a property has unimplemented hooks with no modifiers or attributes (e.g. `public $Foo { &get; set; }`), they are collapsed to one line, otherwise hooks with statements are formatted like anonymous functions, and hooks that use abbreviated syntax are formatted like arrow functions.

+### `OperatorSpacing`

+Operators in `declare` expressions are ignored, otherwise spaces are added before and after operators not mentioned below.

+Whitespace is suppressed:

+- after reference-related ampersands
+- before and after operators in union, intersection and DNF types
+- before and after exception delimiters in `catch` blocks (unless strict PSR-12 mode is enabled)
+- after `?` in nullable types
+- between `++` and `--` and the variables they operate on
+- after unary operators
+- before `:` in short ternary expressions, e.g. `$a ?: $b`

+A space is added:

+- before reference-related ampersands
+- before DNF types that start with an open parenthesis
+- before `?` in nullable types
+- before and after `:` in standard ternary expressions
+- after `:` in other contexts

 ### `ControlStructureSpacing`

 If the body of a control structure has no enclosing braces: